 All Key Stage 2 children learn how to play the recorder in Year 3.
 From there they continue to play a variety of instruments, including glockenspiels, keyboards, various percussion instruments and steel pans.

 Children in Key Stage 2 also have the opportunity to access Charanga Music World at home to support and enhance their musical learning.

-Key Stage 2 children have the opportunity to sing in a choir on a Tuesday after school and in Year 6 there is an orchestra club on a Thursday lunchtime.
+We have a Key Stage 1 choir run on a lunchtime and Key Stage 2 children have the opportunity to sing in a choir on a Tuesday after school.
+In Year 6 there is an orchestra club on a Thursday lunchtime.

 From Year 4, children have the opportunity to have guitar lessons in school.
 These are provided by a private music teacher and are paid for by parents.